nbullerds/ml_co_emission_equiv_prediction/README.md

 * Predictions are based on features with publicly available data with values between 1995 and 2018.

-* The future EVs will use energy from renewable sources (solar, wind, water) and not from coal- or  gas-fired energy generation.

-* Does not take into account the effects of emissions, manufacturing, or lifecycle issues of EV batteries.

 ---
 ## Project Focus